roipouletus/-Poulet-s-Gacha-Pull-V-1.5-/README.md

   return "";
 }
 ```
+16.quit the `Script' window`

+17.Select the `STORY CARDS` tab on the top

+18. create a story card that look like this:

+NAME: pullconfig
+---
+ENTRY:

+state.customFormat = `

+Type: character

+Name:

+race:

+age:

+Appearance:

+Personality:

+Rarity:`;

+state.customInstructions = "Always stay in character and coherent with the person's personality.";
+---
+TRIGGERS: pullconfig

 ### *And you're done!*
 ## i would want to say that i am a super noob at this and would gladly take any feedback!